/

 06 UK vs USA Differences That Actually Matter

-The broad direction is the same in both markets now: home first, add-on second, and random password sharing last.
-The differences are mostly in billing, bundles and which services people are actually comparing.
+The broad direction is the same in both markets now: home first, official add-on second, and random password sharing last.
+The differences are mostly in naming, billing, bundles and the way each platform rolls out features.

 Billing matters more than people think

-In the USA, more people run into bundle complications, especially with Disney bundles and partner billing.
-In the UK, the same issue appears with certain third-party billing routes too.
+In the USA, more people run into bundle complications, especially with Disney bundles, Hulu, ESPN and partner billing.
+In the UK, the same kind of issue appears with certain third-party billing routes too.
 If an add-on seems to be missing from your account, check who bills you before assuming the feature has disappeared.

 Cross-border sharing is still awkward